Delightfully crispy, these delicious low carb fried fish are coated with almond flour and fried in avocado oil. No carbs, no gluten, no trans fats!

-- Pour avocado oil into a large frying pan, enough to reach about ½ inch high.
+- Pour avocado oil into a large nonstick frying pan, enough to reach about ½ inch high.
 Heat over medium-high heat until hot, 3-5 minutes.

 - Carefully place the fillets in the pan (work in batches if necessary).
 Cook until bottom is golden brown and crisp, 3-4 minutes.

 - Flip the fish.
 Lower heat to medium.
 Cook until crisp and cooked through, 3-4 more minutes.